Hierarchical hydrodynamics in long-range multipole-conserving systems: Methods

 \section{Methods}

-To understand the late-time out-of-equilibrium dynamics governed by the conserved quantities of the underlying system, we efficiently simulate time evolution using a classical cellular automaton that respects the same conservation laws~\cite{Sollich_03,Redner2010,Medenjak_17,Gopalakrishnan_2018, Iaconis2019,Feldmeier2020,Schuckert2020} (see Fig.~\ref{fig:1}(c)).
+To understand the late-time out-of-equilibrium dynamics governed by the conserved quantities of the underlying system, we efficiently simulate time evolution using a classical cellular automaton that respects the same conservation laws~\cite{Sollich_03,Redner2010,Medenjak_17,Gopalakrishnan_2018, Iaconis2019,Feldmeier2020,Schuckert2020} (see Fig.~\ref{fig:1}~(c)).
 This approach simplifies the dynamics such that all unitary time-evolution operators commute.
 As a result, cellular automata map product states to product states and effectively transform the time evolution of a spin system into a series of spin-flips.
 Although such spin-flip gates do not generate state entanglement, they can still capture operator spreading in chaotic quantum many-body systems and their hydrodynamics~\cite{Iaconis2019}.
 The main assumption for the applicability of this approach is that the system is ergodic and hence, that it thermalizes.
 In the ergodic regime, the long-time dynamics are believed to be dominated by emergent classical hydrodynamics.
 More precisely, the scaling behavior of correlation functions is universal and characterized by the hydrodynamics, while quantum fluctuations enter as non-universal coefficients.
+We consider an infinite temperature ensemble of initial quantum states to capture the relaxation of a localized excitation in a thermal bath.
+As a result, quantum fluctuations are effectively washed out, and classical cellular automaton simulations yield the same hydrodynamics as full quantum time evolution~\cite{Schuckert2020, Feldmeier2020, Iaconis2019, Burchards2022}.

 Hence, to evolve the system we perform a series of gates that update the spin configuration at each time-step.
 The update gates are chosen to respect the symmetry of the original Hamiltonian in Eq.~\eqref{eq:GeneralDipoleConservingHam}, and the transition rate between product states is dictated by Fermi's golden rule: